 Notes:

-- “No (pin)” means the VM binding can not use the specified plan because the VM requires object pinning while the plan does not support object pinning.
+- “N/A (pin)” means the VM requires object pinning while the plan does not support object pinning.

 - “WIP” means the support for the specified plan is currently under development.